growtoups/ASN_LIST/README.md

 # Hosting Companies ASN LIST
 This ASN / IP Ranges list is really useful because it gives companies (ex: hosts) the possibility of blocking IP ranges / Certains ISP which could be used to ddos ​​your servers. (ps you need to use cloudflare)

+Y'all may have seen that i didnt do any update lately on the github. well its because im lacking time but im going to start re updating them with more and more ASN

 If you want to help me with this list send me a list of asn / ip ranges or just ips that was / is ddosing you & i'll add it to list when i'll have time!
 ```!
 Growtoups | micium.cloud#4829```